klaeufer/mockito-issue-spy-scala/README.md

 # Overview

-Example of Mockito issue involving an interaction between genericity and subtyping in Scala on Linux.
+Example of spying on implementation of generic trait in Scala resulting in an NPE.

 ```
 trait A[+E] { def m(): E }